MicuRobert/energy-analytics/monthly_analysis_2017-2022-Romania/README.md

 # Description
-A monthly analysis for Romanian power market, with hour averages for each month (Data source : Transelectrica)
+A monthly analysis for Romanian power market, with hourly averages for each month (Data source : Transelectrica)